vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

    missing `internal_failure_reasons`, `description`, `return` and `category`.
 Note that `usage` and `description` should be equivalent.

-2. Once the `Function` trait is updated, port all documentation currently present in Vector cue functions [here](https://github.com/vectordotdev/vector/blob/master/website/cue/reference/remap/functions/) into VRL's source code.
+2. Once the `Function` trait is updated, port all documentation currently present in Vector CUE functions [here](https://github.com/vectordotdev/vector/blob/master/website/cue/reference/remap/functions/) into VRL's source code.
 Once the PR is merged, update VRL inside of Vector and do the same for Vector-specific VRL functions.